The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 ### 4. Query the API

 Load the playground at the specified port.
-The playground will let you construct and execute queries againsts your new API.
+The playground will let you construct and execute queries against your new API.

 ```
 # Navigate In Browser: